• Home

 Sketch-noting

-Some sketch-noters prefer to take their note taking to a digital format using apps on iOS such as ProCreate for iOS and Android friendly-apps like Adobe Sketch.
+Some sketch-noters prefer to take their note-taking to a digital format using apps on iOS, such as ProCreate for iOS and Android-friendly apps like Adobe Sketch.
 Whether in electronic form or using a notebook, sketch-noting engages both sides of the brain to help learners remember content.

 Webbing

 Mind mapping or webbing is another way creative learners can take notes.
 Students start by drawing a circle with the main topic.
 Details branch out with lines and additional circles to form a summary of the entire discussion or reading.
-Webbing shows how ideas connect together.
+Webbing shows how ideas connect.
 Images and words can also be used with this method.

 Although many students prefer to web on paper, apps like Popplet for iPad or MindMeister for web, Android, and iOS platforms, are incredible digital tools to form mind maps or webs.